 Rosh HaShanah (literally, “Head of the Year”) is the Jewish New Year, which marks the beginning of a ten day period of prayer, self-examination and repentance.
 Customs associated with the holiday include sounding the shofar, eating a round challah, and tasting apples and honey to represent a sweet new year.

 The origins of Rosh HaShanah are found in the Book of Leviticus (23:24-25), which declares, “In the seventh month, on the first day of the month, you shall observe a day of rest, a memorial proclaimed with the blowing of the shofar, a holy convocation.”
 Each year we celebrate Rosh HaShanah on the first day of the Hebrew month of Tishrei.

-This year (5778 or 2017), Rosh Hashanah begins at sundown on September 20.
-Note that Temple Beth El observes one day of Rosh Hashanah.
-Please join us for worship services on the evening of September 20 (Erev Rosh Hashanah) and the morning/afternoon of September 21.
-Tickets are required.
-Temple offices are closed on September 22.
+This year (5779 or 2018), Rosh HaShanah begins at sundown on September 9.
+Please join us for worship services on the evening of September 9 (Erev Rosh HaShanah) and the morning/afternoon of September 10.
+Membership or tickets are required.

 Please visit the URJ Rosh HaShanah Page for more information, history, customs, delicious recipes, and family activities to start the new year.